---->

 empirical proof of his theory of active matter." in 'Cambridge

-Scientific Minds' CUP 2002. (their still awaited translation was planned for 2005)
+Scientific Minds' CUP 2002.

 From 'De Magnete' Book 1, Chapter III :